voaneves/snake-on-pygame/README.md

 ## 5. Acknowledgments <a name="acknowledgments"></a>

-* @farizrahman4u - For his [qlearning4k](https://github.com/farizrahman4u/qlearning4k) code;
+* @farizrahman4u - For his [qlearning4k](https://github.com/farizrahman4u/qlearning4k) snake code, I used it as the base of this repo's code.
-* @chuyangliu - For being supportive with my questions;
-* @Kaixhin - For his implementations of state-of-the-art RL models;
-* @qfettes for his awesome repo [DeepRL-Tutorials](https://github.com/qfettes/DeepRL-Tutorials).
-* @simoninithomas - awesome articles and implementations on his [repo](https://github.com/simoninithomas/Deep_reinforcement_learning_Course)
-* A lot of other people that helped me entering in this journey :)